 - chase up missing music not handed back in after a concert

-Membership application forms and the membership list are held by the membership secretary.
-The records are retained for as long as someone is a paid-up member or has any SCS music in their possession.
+Membership application forms and the membership list are held by the Membership Secretary.
+The records are retained for as long as someone is a life or paid-up member, or has any SCS music in their possession.

 No record of attendance at rehearsals is kept.
-Members are, however, asked if possible to say in advance that they won’t be at a particular rehearsal.
-This helps hall preparation team to put out the correct number of chairs at a particular rehearsal and provides input into the musical director’s planning of what music to practise at that rehearsal.
+However, members are asked to say in advance that they won’t be at a particular rehearsal.
+This helps the hall preparation team to put out the correct number of chairs at a particular rehearsal and provides input into the musical director’s planning of what music to practise at that rehearsal.

 SCS receives considerable financial and personal support from its patrons.
-In return for a donation each season, patrons receive acknowledgement by name in concert programmes and two complementary tickets for concerts given by SCS (except for charity performances).
+In return for a donation each season, patrons receive an acknowledgement by name in concert programmes and one complimentary ticket for the SCS Summer and Christmas concerts.
 Patrons are also invited to social events organised by SCS.

 To fulfil its promises to its patrons, SCS holds their name, address and email address, and the amount of the donation received.
 This information is held as long as someone remains a patron.